HyunCafe/odin-etchasketch/README.md

  Will fix this readme later, saving info for now

-General Timeline
+## Project Timeline

+#### Jan 26, 2023

-Started the project by creating a README.md file.
+* Started the project
+Created README.md file

+#### Jan 27, 2023

-Added 16x16 grid divs and fixed the grid layout.
+* Added a 16x16 grid divs to the project.
+* Fixed the 16x16 grid.
-Aligned divs flush and changed the grid layout to 50x50.
+* Aligned the divs flush
+* Changed the grid size from 16x16 to 50x50.
-Added a background to the project.
+* Added a background.
-Made the borders flush for squares.
+* Made borders flush for squares.

+#### Jan 28, 2023

-Added different grid choices and ideas.
+* Added different grid choices and ideas.
-Added feature buttons and reset logic choice.
+* Added feature buttons and reset logic choice.
-Changed "em" to "%" for squares to fit perfectly with the border.
+* Changed the unit of measurement for squares from em to % for squares to fit perfectly with the border.
-Added a save feature over hover and refactored "if" to "switch".
+* Added save over hover and refactored the if statement to switch statement.
-Added a reset button and color buttons.
+* Added a reset button and color buttons.
-Added color gradients, but there is a bug with the reset feature.
+* Added color gradients, but there was a bug with the reset button.
+* Updated the README.md file.
-Fixed the bug with the reset not applying to color gradients.
+* Fixed the bug with reset not applying to color gradients.
-Added click event for player choice.
-Implemented logic to determine the winner and display the result to HTML.

-Working on a light and Dark mode using adobe photoshop to change the BG to a dark mode and want to apply it so the BG changes with the toggle
+* Added Photoshop background to the dark mode option.
+* Worked on the background image feature for toggle.
+* Added the feature to change the background image on toggle.
+* Refactored the code and made semantic corrections using the HTML validator.
+* Used a CSS validator to ensure all errors were corrected, formatted files with Prettier.

+### To Do
+Still much to do

+Note: Commits were made by @HyunCafe and timestamps were provided in the original prompt to indicate the progression of the project over time.